 Access to financial assistance for undocumented students: HB 2394 (Hernandez) provides that notwithstanding any other provision of law to the contrary, a student who meets the requirements concerning being deemed an Illinois resident for tuition purposes is eligible to apply or receive consideration for any student aid or benefit funded or administered by the State, State agencies, public institutions, or the university, including scholarships, grants, awards, stipends, room and board, tuition waivers, or other financial or in-kind assistance, but excluding Monetary Award Program grants.
-Prohibits each university and ISAC from denying a scholarship, grant, or loan to a person who has been convicted of illegal possession or sale of cannabis, controlled substances, or methamphetamine if he or she otherwise qualifies for the scholarship, grant, or loan (amendment #2 removes these prohibitions, but has not yet been adopted).
-HB 2394 has been re-referred to the House Rules Committee.
+Prohibits each university and ISAC from denying a scholarship, grant, or loan to a person who has been convicted of illegal possession or sale of cannabis, controlled substances, or methamphetamine if he or she otherwise qualifies for the scholarship, grant, or loan

+(amendment #2 removes these prohibitions, but has not yet been adopted).
+HB 2394 is on Second Reading in the House.

 Credit for Prior Learning Act: HB 2404 (Willis/Rose) would create the Credit for Prior Learning Act and require each public university to submit its policies and procedures for students to earn credit for prior learning to IBHE and each community college to submit its policies and procedures for students to earn credit for prior learning to ICCB.
 At a minimum, these procedures shall include a listing of the types of documentation acceptable and the dates of inclusion for which prior learning is acceptable.
 The bills also require IBHE and ICCB to adopt rules to permit public higher education institutions to award credit for prior learning after the assessment of prior learning experiences for documented learning that demonstrates achievement of all terminal objectives for a specific course or courses.
-HB 2404 was signed into law as P.A.
-100-261.
+HB 2404 passed both houses and is now headed to the Governor for agreement.

 Adult Diploma: HB 2527 (Sosnowski/Stadelman) authorizes a public community college district or non-profit entity in partnership with a regional superintendent of schools, the chief administrator of an intermediate service, or a school district to design a high school diploma program for adult learners.
 To be eligible the entity must demonstrate that is has been unable to establish an agreement with a secondary or unit school district to provide the program.
 The program must be approved by ICCB according to approval guidelines established in the bill.
-The legislation passed both houses and is now on the Governor's desk for agreement.
+The legislation was amended in the Senate and is awaiting concurrence in the House.

 Assisting veterans in higher education: Legislation to implement recommendations of the Illinois Taskforce on Veterans' Suicide is reflected in HB 2647 (Kifowit/Cullerton, T.).
 This bill contains provisions that the Illinois Department of Veterans' Affairs, in coordination with institutions of higher education, shall provide proactive outreach as part of an educational success program for veterans experiencing difficulties in higher education.
-The legislation passed both houses and is now on the Governor's desk for agreement.
+The legislation was amended in the Senate and is awaiting concurrence in the House.

 High school equivalency alternative credentialing: HB 2740 (Welch/Rezin) provides that ICCB shall establish alternative methods of credentialing for the issuance of high school equivalency certification.
 Allows ICCB to offer the credentialing on or after January 1, 2018, based on high school credit, post-secondary credit, foreign diplomas, and completion of a competency-based program as approved by ICCB.
 This legislation implements the recommendations of the Alternative Credentialing Methods Taskforce approved by ICCB on January 20, 2017.
-The bill was signed into law as P.A.
-100-130.
+It passed both houses and is now headed to the Governor for agreement.